Salvation Army Housing Tasmania (SAHT)

 Our mission is to assist individuals experiencing social disadvantage and to establish and maintain safe, affordable, secure tenancies through the management of a range of high quality housing options.

 If you lock yourself out of your property, you are responsible for any locksmith charges.
-SAH has a copy of the keys and can get spare keys cut with due notice, but you will still be charged with the cost.
+SAH has a copy of the keys and can get spare keys cut with due notice.

 General Repairs and Maintenance

 SAH makes every effort to complete maintenance items quickly and professionally.
-If you have a repair or maintenance problem, please report it as soon as you possible.
+If you have a repair or maintenance problem, please report it as soon as you possible to our office 03 6270 0322.

 Only maintenance approved by SAH will be paid for by us.
 Tenants are not permitted to authorise any maintenance.

 We know that as you settle in, you may have further questions about the property, your tenancy agreement or any other services that Salvation Army Housing may be able to provide.
-As part of our service commitment we will organise the following meetings and property inspections providing a minimum of three (3) days’ notice.
+All you need to do is contact your Tenancy worker and they will be able to assist you with any further information.

 Before you move into your new home, you should consider the following: